-The Art of M&A® Value-Driven Corporate Development & Due Diligence - Online with M&A Direct℠
+The Art of M&A® Value-Driven Corporate Development & Due Diligence: Live-Online with M&A Direct℠

 Given today’s highly competitive M&A market environment, Corporate Development leaders are being tasked with an increasingly challenging set of requirements: